-In the event of heavy rain, tropical storms, or tsunami warning, please do not call the school office.
-The information regarding emergency closing of Christian Liberty Academy will be via email and text through our emergency communication system.
-Any time public schools are closed due to Civil Defense directives, CLA will also be closed.
-This message will be sent from the administration.
+In the event of heavy rain, tropical storms, or a tsunami warning, please do not call the school.
+The information regarding emergency closing of Christian Liberty Academy will be sent via email and text through our emergency communication system.
+Be sure to keep your contact information up to date in ALMA as that is how the school will reach you in case of an emergency.
+We follow the Department of Education regarding school closure.